neoforged/.github/primers/1.21.6/index.md

 - `net.minecraft.data.recipes.RecipeProvider`
     - `dryGhast` - The recipe for a dried ghast.
     - `harness` - The recipe for a colored harness.
+- `net.minecraft.gametest.framework.GameTestTicker#startTicking` - Starts ticking the runner for the game tests.
 - `net.minecraft.nbt.NbtUtils`
     - `addCurrentDataVersion`, `addDataVersion`, adds the data version to some nbt tag.
 - `net.minecraft.network.FriendlyByteBuf#writeEither`, `readEither` - Handles an `Either` with the given stream encoders/decoders.